At the Immigrant's Table

 Ksenia Prints

-For this vegan gluten free peach cobbler, fresh peaches are mixed with cinnamon basil and topped with a buttery gluten free biscuit topping.
+For this gluten free peach cobbler, fresh peaches are mixed with cinnamon basil and topped with a buttery gluten free biscuit topping.
 The perfect summer dessert!

 Feel free to use any other stone fruit in place of peaches.
 For more adaptations, check out the notes.